jonnor/embeddedml/presentations/euroscipy2023/presentation/README.md

 ## Abstract
 between 200 and 1500 characters.

-Being able to accurately and adequately sense physical phenomena is critical to many areas of science,
+Being able to adequately sense physical phenomena is critical to many areas of science;
-TODO: add examples
+from detecting particles in physics, to measuring pollution in public health, to monitoring bio-diversiry in ecology.
-Over the last decades the cost and capabilities of microprocessors has improved a lot.
+Over the last decades the availability, capabilities and costs of sensor system has become much better, driven by improvements in microprocessors, MEMS sensor technology, and low-energy wireless communication.
-This combined with low-cost wireless communication, has led to the widespread deployment of Wireless Sensor Networks.
+This has led to increased deployments of Wireless Sensor Networks, and "Internet of Things" (IoT) systems with a central "cloud" for data storage and processing.
-When combined with near-ubiquitious Internet access, this can be seen as part of the "Internet of Things".

 Now another wave of technological improvements is impacting sensor systems: Machine Learning.
+This is frequently used in the cloud side of an IoT sensor system, to analyze the vast amount of collected data.
+Recently it has become more feasible to implement Machine Learning on-edge, on the sensor nodes themselves.

-What can be achieved when on-edge Machine Learning inference and learning is performance directly on sensor nodes?
+Which possibilities arise when we can performing inference and learning inside the sensor nodes?
 And what are the consequences for practical science and engineering applications?

-In this talk we will present some of the challenges, recent progress, and development trends in using on-edge machine learning to improve sensor nodes and sensor networks.
+In this talk we will present some of the challenges, recent progress, and development trends in using on-edge machine learning (sometimes called TinyML) to improve sensor nodes and sensor networks.
-We will cover how Python is a key part of the worflow in researching, developing and deploying such improvements.
-This includes the Python library "emlearn", which can be used to deploy Machine Learning models to small microcontroller-based embedded devices.
+We will describe how Python used to research, develop and deploy such improvements, including the the Python library "emlearn", which allows to deploy Machine Learning models to small microcontroller-based embedded devices.

 ## Description
 between 400 and 50000 characters.